Weimar paramilitary groups: Citizens' Defense

 The Citizens' Defense paramilitary groups were voluntary, honorary associations based on part-time membership that performed self-protection tasks in local areas.
 They emerged in 1918 after the end of the First World War to ensure the maintenance of public order in cooperation with state authorities.
 After the Spartacist uprising in Berlin in January 1919, the Reichswehr Ministry instructed all general commands on 22 March 1919 to develop local militia groups into centrally controlled citizens' defense groups at the state level according to a uniform model.
 The newly created units were then to be directly subordinate to the Reichswehr leadership.
 In an emergency the citizens' defense forces were to serve as an army reserve.

 Instead of becoming a pillar of support for the parliamentary system, some of the citizens' defense forces developed into anti-republican groups that were largely outside the control of the government and thus a threat to the Republic.
 As a result of the Allied disarmament requirements, the Citizens' Defense forces at Reich level were released from their military subordination and placed under the control of the individual state ministries.
 The Allies continued to regard them as a military reserve formation that was to be disbanded in accordance with the provisions of the Treaty of Versailles.
 After the failed Kapp Putsch, the Prussian minister of the Interior ordered the dissolution of the Citizens' Defense groups.
 His order was followed by the other states in the summer of 1920.
 Only Bavaria, where the groups had been most active, refused to disband its forces and kept them alive for another year.

-Groups affiliated with political parties
+Groups affiliated with political parties or movements

 Right-wing

 Der Stahlhelm propaganda car in Berlin promoting DNVP nominee Theodor Duesterberg for president of Germany in the 1932 election.
 The message on the truck reads: "Whoever wants a true people's community votes for Duesterberg, the German man".